 Belgium absolutely blitzed their qualifying group for Euro 2020, winning every single game.
 Admittedly it wasn’t the toughest group but they made light work of it.
 Forty goals scored, only three conceded and every match won by at least two.
 They were flying.

 Belgium’s more recent fixtures have also been mostly stories of great success.
-The Red Devils have won six of their eight games, drawing with Czech Republic in World Cup qualifying (sandwiched by 3-1 and 8-0 victories over Wales and Belarus respectively) and losing just once, a Nations League match against England at Wembley.
-They avenged that, anyway, beating England 2-0 in Anderlecht to book their spot in the semi-finals against France.
+The Red Devils have won six of their eight games, drawing with Czech Republic in World Cup qualifying (sandwiched by 3-1 and 8-0 victories over Wales and Belarus respectively) and Greece in a pre-tournament friendly.
+But since then, they have put together a run of five straight victories including their perfect record in Group B and that last-16 triumph over Portugal.

 Chances of winning:

-Belgium are among the favourites for Euro 2020.
-And when you look at their form over the last few years you can totally see why.
+Belgium went into Euro 2020 as one of the favourites, and when you look at their form over the last few years you can totally see why..
 They’ve lost just four times since Martinez was appointed in 2016, and with a sublime squad absolutely overflowing with goal power and defensive solidity, it’s difficult to see someone stopping them at Euro 2020.
-Though they play one formation they can beat you in so many different ways, and if they can get Eden Hazard fit and into some kind of form then they’ll have the continent’s most outstanding talent available to them as well.
-But even without Hazard, Belgium are a juggernaut heading for Euro 2020 glory.

 (Odds in this article are correct at the time of writing.
 18+ only, BeGambleAware.org)